 Tordenskiold is well on the way to optimisation, after its first test on the ocean.
 The completed test was successful, with good results.
 Our anchoring held in all types of weather and we have documented, that the equipment produces energy, which was our prediction.

 “We cannot be anything other than satisfied after the first five months.
 The test on the ocean has given us a huge amount of documentation, that the equipment produces energy, even more than the equipment generator is capable of at this stage”, says a very happy Ruth Bloom, Director of Crestwing.

-Tordenskiold is in scale 1:2 of a similar plant designed to exploit the power and size of the waves in the North Sea.
-Calculations and tests are made at Aalborg University (AAU) and the Danish Hydraulic Institute (DHI).
+Tordenskiold is in scale 1:2 of a similar plants designed to exploit the power and size of the waves in the North Sea.
+Calculations and tests are done at Aalborg University (AAU) and the Danish Hydraulic Institute (DHI).
 Read more about Crestwing's developmental phases.

-While Tordenskiold is located on site next to Hirsholmene, the entire plant is monitored and tested, the size of the waves measured, and there is a continuously development on PTO, hinges and anchoring.
+While Tordenskiold is located on site next to the Hirsholm Islands, the entire plant is monitored and tested, the size of the waves measured, and there is a continuous development on PTO, hinges and anchoring.
 Out of this, a report will provide a basis for the development of the next generation of the plant.